November 14, 2016

 About rle_unpack in libevecache

 I have had several questions regarding the “rle_unpack” function in libevecache.
 In order to not repeat myself in e-mails, I decided to make a quick post describing the logic: The market rows are compressed with an odd variant of run-length-encoding.
 In this case, the extra “0” bytes are suppressed and encoded into one byte.
 The row starts with a opcode byte, which is split as follows (high bit to low bit).
+You can find this broken out in the struct packer_opcap.
 Read more

 July 31, 2009